janomach/the-hardisc/fpga/README.md

 * 1 stop bit
 * No parity bit

-The platform uses SW0 slider as a reset input.
+The platform uses the SW0 slider as a reset input and the SW1 slider as an UART selector.
-Before you upload the bitstream, set the slider to the low state (position closer to the edge of the board).
+Before you upload the bitstream, set both sliders to the low state (position closer to the edge of the board).

 ![Arty A7](https://digilent.com/reference/_media/reference/programmable-logic/arty/arty-2.png)